lazyatom/interblah.net/soups/blog/getting-started-with-spacemacs.snip.markdown

 `SPC q R` - restart Emacs

+`q` - if you're in a non-file window, chances are if you hit `q`, it'll close that window.
+Give it a try.

 ## Files, projects and buffers ##

 `SPC f f` - browse for files and open them